erwanthomas/learnrx-bdd/README.md

 They will automatically be compiled on save to their javascript-only version in the same folder.

-Now, when you want to test your progression, simply run `npm run test`.
+When you want to test your progression, simply run `npm run test`.